liquidctl/liquidctl/README.md

 On Windows, libusb v1.0.21 is recommended over the latest v1.0.22.
 A known issue with PyUSB generates some annoying – if probably harmless – errors when trying to release the device.

 A simple way of installing it is to download the appropriate package from [libusb/releases](https://github.com/libusb/libusb/releases) and extract the `.dll` and `.lib` files that match you runtime (e.g. MS64) to your python installation directory (e.g. `%homepath%\Anaconda3\`).

+### Packages for Linux distributions

+An AUR package has been made available for Arch Linux by a third-party contributor: [python-liquidctl<sup>AUR</sup>](https://aur.archlinux.org/packages/python-liquidctl/).

 ## The command-line interface